Why Cookie-Cutter Guitar Teaching Methods Suck And How To Teach Your Guitar Students To Turn Them Into Kickass Musicians Fast

 Answer: If you can’t figure out a students’ personality type quickly, it’s safe to assume that they are weak-minded.
 This is the personality of most people in general.

 How To Create The Right Lesson Materials For Your Guitar Students, To Help Them Improve Quickly:

 Avoid using the same cookie-cutter guitar method books or courses with your guitar students.
 Unless you only teach total beginners, this will cause a lot of problems and frustration for you (and for your students).
 Here is what often happens when you use one-size-fits-all methods during your guitar lessons:

-Your guitar students will progress very slowly.
+Your guitar students progress very slowly.
 Most guitar teaching methods (and books) were designed to explain musical topics, rather than help your students reach their specific musical goals.
-(You won’t find many guitarists who became great from studying a certain method book.)

 When your students don’t see the connection between the materials you teach them and their musical goals, their motivation to practice guitar goes way down.